k98kurz/BasicBlockChain/readme.md

 # Primitives

 This uses the PyNaCL library for Ed25519 signatures and sha256 hashes.
-Eventually, I will add some functions for ECDHE using Cruve25519 for messaging between nodes.
+Eventually, I will add some functions for ECDHE using Curve25519 for messaging between nodes, hence the inclusion of Curve25519 public keys in genesis blocks.

+There are two reasons for using sha256 hashes instead of the sha512 signatures:
+1. When a block references another block on another block chain, it will be a total of 64 bytes: 32 for the address and 32 for the block hash.
+This saves some bandwidth in low-bandwidth networks for embedded devices, e.g. LoRa.
+2. It is easier on human eyes to use 256 bit hashes, and this scheme allows a theoretical maximum of 2^(256-difficulty) possible hashes per block chain/node, which is sufficient for any task.

 # Setup / Usage